itsPG/os_hw3/README.md

 Signal, also known as software interrupt, is a way to communicate with process.
 For example, when you press `Ctrl+C`, a SIGQUIT is sent to quit the process which is running.
 You can use `kill -l` to list all available signal.

-When process receive a signal, it can ignore it, do the default action (for example: quit), or do the registed handle function.
+When process receive a signal, it can ignore it, do the default action (for example: quit), or do the registered handle function.

-Linux (usually) dosen't allow user to create new signal type, but it reserves two signal: SIGUSR1, SIGUSR2 for IPC use.
+Linux (usually) doesn't allow user to create new signal type, but it reserves two signal: SIGUSR1, SIGUSR2 for IPC use.
 The default action of SIGUSR1 and SIGUSR2 is "ignore".

 Some useful functions are listed below: